 Enrollment with a Limited Academic Schedule

 Candidates who do not meet all admission requirements may be offered admission provided they initially enroll in a limited number of academic courses.
 The Undergraduate Admissions Committee may recommend a program, which encourages the students to concentrate on the enrichment of academic skills and study habits.
 Special academic advisors are assigned to assist these persons.
 Persons in this group enroll for no more than twelve to fourteen credits during their first semester.
+Enrollment in succeeding semesters may remain limited until the student demonstrates sufficient level of achievement.

 (Gradual Re-entry for Adults in Transition)